devsecops-workshop/workshop-guide/content/5-gitops/_index.md

       name: workspace
 ```

-## Add Tekton Task to Your Pipeline
+## Add Tekton Tasks to your Pipeline to Promote your Image to workshop-prod

+So now we a new Tekton Task our catalog to update a Gitops Git repo, but we still need to pomote the actual Image from out workshop-int to workshop-prod project.
+Otherwise the image will not be available for our Deployment.

 - Go to **Pipelines > Pipelines > workshop** and then YAML